jokergoo/circlize_book/book/12-nested-zooming.md

 ## 4    a 0.05819180 0.7151335
 ```

-In `sector`, we randomly sampled several intervals which will be used for zooming.
-The zoomed
+In `sector`, we randomly sampled several intervals which will be used for
-intervals are stored in `zoom_sector`.
-In the zooming track, each interval is treated as an
+zooming.
+The zoomed intervals are stored in `zoom_sector`.
+In the zooming
-independent track, thus, the name for each zoomed interval uses combination of the original
+track, each interval is treated as an independent sector, thus, the name for
+each zoomed interval uses combination of the original sector name and the
-sector name and the interval itself, just for easily reading.
+interval itself, just for easily reading.

 ```r